Walnut High School

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-English 2 Honors: All students enrolling in English 2H will be required to read Nectar in a Sieve by Kamala Markandaya."
+English 2 Honors: All students enrolling in English 2H will be required to read and annotate Nectar in a Sieve by Kamala Markandaya."
 Novels are available in the textbook room.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 English 3 Honors: All students enrolling in English 3 Honors will read A Yellow Raft in Blue Water by Michael Dorris.
-Students will also choose two of the following selections: The Bean Trees by Barbara Kingslover, The Turn of the Screw by Henry James, or Daisy Miller by Henry James. *A free, online edition of Daisy Miller is available at www.gutenberg.org/ebooks/208.
+Students will also choose ONE of the following selections: The Turn of the Screw by Henry James or Daisy Miller by Henry James. *A free, online edition of Daisy Miller is available at www.gutenberg.org/ebooks/208.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -